 There’s no way that any one list could contain the wealth of fantasy series available on the shelves today.
 Have a suggestion for this list?
 Add it in the comments below!

 Stephanie Garber's Caraval series is pure magic.
 The first book, Caraval, follows two sisters, Scarlett and Tella.
 Scarlett has dreams of seeing the extraordinary once-a-year performance of Caraval—a show in which the audience participates.
 But when Tella is kidnapped by the show's organizer, who makes this season's Caraval revolve around her, the lines between what's real and what's not are blurred as Scarlett races to save her sister.
 The second book in the series, Legendary focuses on Tella as she participates in another dangerous Caraval.
-The series last and third book, titled Finale, was released in May of this year, and it features the same magic, romance, and intrigue that the series is known for.
+The series last and third book, titled Finale, features the same magic, romance, and intrigue that the series is known for.

 The Lyra Novels